Pension transfers - DB to DC

 - Employer - Growing numbers of employers have realised that allowing partial transfers helps get DB liabilities off their balance sheet efficiently.
 If they stick with an 'all or nothing' stance, more liabilities may stay on their books.

-Partial transfers are, however, possible - to a certain extent - for members of mixed benefit schemes.
-A change introduced by the Pension Schemes Act 2015 means they have a statutory right to transfer their DC rights and leave the DB pension behind (or vice versa).
+However, partial transfers are possible - to a certain extent - for members of mixed benefit schemes.
+They have a statutory right to transfer their DC rights and leave the DB pension behind (or vice versa).

 When advising on a potential DB to DC transfer, advisers should always ask whether a partial transfer is available - so their advice can reflect all the options on the table.